-For the maximum household income for one bedroom units the analyst must use the average of one and two person households.
-For three bedroom units the analyst must use the average of four and five person households.
-This applies to family projects.
-For elderly projects, the analyst must use a maximum income based on two person households.
+For the maximum household income for one bedroom units analysts must use the average of one and two person households.
+For three bedroom units analysts must use the average of four and five person households.
+For two bedroom units in elderly projects, analysts must use a maximum household income based on two person households.

 Applications proposing federal project-based rental assistance may only include one demand calculation.
-The demand analyses must be without the rental assistance.
+The demand analysis must be without the rental assistance.
 Analysts are required to use the lesser of maximum allowable tax credit rents or the proposed project rents based on income targeting designated in the application.

-For proposed projects with market rate units, the analyst must make some reasonable determination of a maximum income level beyond which a household would not likely be a participant in the rental market.
-The analyst must clearly state the assumptions used in making this determination.
+For proposed projects with market rate units, analysts must make some reasonable determination of a maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumptions used in making this determination.

-- 3. Demand: Demand must be derived from the following sources below using data from a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center. - a.
+- 3. Demand: Demand must be derived from the following sources using data from a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center. - a.
 Demand from New Renter Households: Calculate demand from new income qualified renter households in the PMA.
-This must be determined by using the current base year of 2012 projected to 2015.
+This must be determined by using the current base year of 2016 projected to 2019.